SamsungInternet/three-effects/README.md

             vec4 base_color = texture2D(colorTexture, vUv);

-            // Additively blend the effect texture with the base one, it could be bloom effect
+            // Additively blend the effect generated texture with the base one, it could be a bloom effect

             vec4 effect_color = texture2D(effect_texture, vUv);